 If you already attend a judo club and want to get involved speak to the coach to find out what opportunities are available and how you can get involved.

-Then talk to the British Judo Association who will be able to point you in the direction of your closest Instructor Award course, the first step on the coaching ladder.
+Then talk to the British Judo Association who will be able to point you in the direction of your closest BJA Level 1 course, the first step on the coaching ladder.